 One of Humboldt’s disjecta membra, one of his great limbs, is Humboldt County in the far north of California.
 Not a land he ever visited.
 Humboldt County is named for Humboldt Bay, an inlet first visited by European sea otter hunters around the time Humboldt himself was returning from the Orinoco Basin via the Eastern USA.
 The bay was home at the time to various native American tribes (the Wiyot, the Yurok, the Hupa, the Karuk, the Chilula, the Whikut, and the Eel River Athapaskan peoples).

 Humboldt County is home to roughly 40% of the remaining old growth coastal redwood trees.
 They forests are colossal and benign.
 To walk on the forest floor in these forests is to shrink and glide between the great boughs, a small descended creature, dislodged atom of the forest, experiencing a moment of atavism, of genial return.
 The trees, in such a forest, seem a community of moral beings.
 They are not.
 But they index and align in easy files to the spacious mind of whoever walks them.

 During World War Two, the US Navy operated an auxiliary base for blimps from Eureka, capital of Humboldt County, which stands on Humboldt Bay.
 The blimps were designed for anti-submarine patrols along the coast and around the bay, but I imagine them rising at dawn into the thin airs and turning their noses up along the coast, groping their way along the forest line, barely topping the trees, perhaps skirting the forest line where it comes down to the ocean.
 The war must have seemed very distant.
 Up there above the canopy, war or no war, it is just you, your schizoid ship, everything and nothing.

 All this, however, lies far in the future.
-For now, down there somewhere, let us not forget, in the murk at the bottom, is Humboldt with his trestle and his camp chair, his britches and his sweat, addressing himself with pen and ink to what he calls the accidental individualities of the cosmos while the cosmos curls its arabesques around him.
+For now, down there somewhere, let us not forget, in the murk at the bottom, is Humboldt the man, with his trestle and his camp chair, his britches and his sweat, addressing himself with pen and ink to what he calls the accidental individualities of the cosmos while the cosmos curls its arabesques around him.
 The forest is his profound entanglement.